AssortedFood/key-cycler/README.md

 - More SDK-specific helpers or plugins.
 - Improved environment variable formats or configuration methods.

+## Integration Testing

+See `tests/integration/keyCycler.integration.test.ts` for a sample integration test that starts the mock server, resets cycler state, and verifies key cycling under rate limits.

 ## License

 This project is open source.
 Please see the LICENSE file for details.